Jarmos-san/Titanic/README.md

 It's a beginner friendly project for anyone starting out with trying to learn Data Science.
 The repository contains Jupyter Notebooks which can be opened on [Google Colab](https://colab.research.google.com) for easy & quick access.
 On a side note, the notebooks are also available as read-only through [GitHub's nbviewer](https://nbviewer.jupyter.org/) capabilities.

+Besides, it should also be noted that the project was done keeping in mind a beginner who has very less prior programming knowledge using Python.
+Hence, the notebooks are perfect resources for someone like that since in between snippets of codes, notes or findings can also be written in Markdown which is extremely convenient.
+But, regardless, comments have been used generously and the [PEP-8](https://www.python.org/dev/peps/pep-0008/) style guidelines have also been kept in mind to as much of an extent as possible.

 ## How to Utilize the Repo?

 ***Recommended***